Probe incompatibility in multiparameter noisy quantum metrology: Introduction

-Simultaneous estimation of all the parameters in a single experiment can enhance the overall precision with respect to a strategy where each parameter is estimated separately, for a fixed amount of resources.
-This potential advantage is the most interesting and distinctive feature of multiparameter quantum metrology.
-Indeed, several theoretical~\cite{Humphreys2013,Baumgratz2015,Yuan2016b,Gessner2018,Kura2017,Li2019a,Gessner2020} and experimental~\cite{Polino2019,Hou2020,Hou2021,Hou2021a} studies have investigated strategies to achieve such an advantage in noiseless scenarios, or when perfect error correction is possible~\cite{Gorecki2020}.
-In the best-case scenario, it may be possible to estimate all the parameters in a single experiment with the same precision obtainable in separate experiments for each parameter.
+The most intriguing aspect of multiparameter quantum metrology is the existence of protocols for simultaneous estimation that achieve a better overall precision than estimating each parameter separately, given the same amount of resources (e.g. number of particles, total sensing time).
+Indeed, several theoretical~\cite{Humphreys2013,Baumgratz2015,Yuan2016b,Gessner2018,Kura2017,Li2019a,Gessner2020} and experimental~\cite{Polino2019,Hou2020,Hou2021,Hou2021a} studies have shown such an advantage in noiseless and error-corrected~\cite{Gorecki2020} scenarios.
+In the best case, it may be possible to estimate all the parameters in a single experiment with the same precision obtainable in separate experiments for each parameter.
 The conditions for such a maximal advantage, known as \emph{compatibility} conditions, have been laid out in~\cite{Ragy2016}.
-We report them here: \emph{``(i) existence of a single probe state allowing for optimal sensitivity for all parameters of interest, (ii) existence of a single measurement optimally extracting information from the probe state on all the parameters, and (iii) statistical independence of the estimated parameters.''}
+We report them here: \emph{``(i) existence of a single probe state allowing for optimal sensitivity for all parameters of interest, (ii) existence of a single measurement optimally extracting information from the probe state on all the parameters, and (iii) statistical independence of the estimated parameters.''} These three aspects are pictorially represented in Fig.~\ref{fig:intro}.